jacobvarner/hoops-jacobvarner/_posts/2020-8-16-sec-in-the-nba-draft-1960s-overview.md

 ### 1963 NBA Draft

-The 1963 NBA Draft dropped back down to just 84 total selections with a first territorial pick, a first round for the rest of the nine teams to pick, and then six rounds where each team picks once.
+The 1963 NBA Draft dropped back down to just 84 total selections with a first territorial pick, a first-round for the rest of the nine teams to pick, and then six rounds where each team picks once.

 ![1963 NBA Draft selections from current SEC schools][image4]